William Moulton Marston, Founder of DISC

 William Marston: Father of the Polygraph

 Through the course of his studies, Marston noticed a link between emotion and blood pressure.
-This inspired Marston to create an early version of the modern polygraph machine, or what has commonly come to be known as the ‘lie detector.’
+This inspired Marston to create an early version of the modern polygraph machine, or what has commonly come to be known as the “lie detector.”
 The process was simple, yet effective: Marston would take and record a subject’s blood pressure, and release the blood pressure cuff.
 He would then ask the subject a question, and record the subject’s blood pressure a second time to identify any changes.
 Marston referred to this as the “discontinuous method” of identifying deception.
 Marston received great acclaim for his invention, and was often brought in by law enforcement agencies to consult on high-profile cases.
-Read more on our blog, click here.

 When aviator Charles Lindbergh’s son was kidnapped in the 1930’s, William Marston helped the family by using his polygraph machine to question potential suspects.

 Marston was also a prolific writer.
 In addition to The Emotions of Normal People and Integrative Psychology, he also published a huge number of books and essays for scientific and popular audiences.
 As a newspaper columnist, he wrote about the burgeoning Women’s Rights Movement, and became well-known for writing a number of influential journal articles in support of the early movement towards women’s rights.
 A self-proclaimed feminist, Marston was an outspoken advocate for birth control, voting rights, and career advancement for women.